 - Differentiate between the Base of the building and the Middle.
 If a step-back is not provided, then the differentiation may be an architectural element that is not in the same plane as the primary façade, or a change in color and/or material.
 This differentiation does not have to occur for the full length of the Base but should be a primary feature of the building massing. - Consider varying the geometry of the buildings' upper floors relative to the Base - Avoid creating large blank party walls.
 If party walls are necessary, mitigate their visual impact with elements such as public art, lighting, texture and/ or patterning that provide visual interest and are appropriate to the context and architecture of the building.

-Mid-rise buildings with clearly a differentiated Pedestrian Level and Top.
-King George Square in Toronto, Canada (top, condos. ca), West Paces in Atlanta, GA (middle, zieglercooper.com), Crystal Flats Apartments (bottom, crystalflats.com).
+These mid-rise buildings have clearly differentiated Pedestrian Levels and Tops.
+King George Square in Toronto, Canada (top, condos.ca), West Paces in Atlanta, GA (middle, zieglercooper. com), Crystal Flats Apartments (bottom, crystalflats.com)

 1. Tower